10 Best Canon Lenses in 2023 (EF Mount DSLR)

 The Canon EF 50mm f/1.8 STM is a lens that’s small and light enough that you can do what a lot of photojournalists do and keep it in a jacket pocket to be used when the light drops.

 At this price point, it’s also a perfect backup lens for anyone using Canon to shoot professionally.
-100-ish bucks could be the best insurance you ever get!
+100-ish bucks could be the most important insurance you ever get!

-This is gem of a lens and makes me envious that there’s no Nikon equivalent.
-It’s without a doubt a great lens for travel – if you have no need to zoom, I’d actually name it Canon’s best lens for travel.
+This is a gem of a lens and makes me envious that there’s no Nikon equivalent.
+It’s without a doubt a great lens for travel – if you have no need to zoom, I’d actually name it Canon’s top lens for travel.

-At less than an inch tall, the Canon EF 40mm f/2.8 STM looks like an over-weight lens cap.
-It’s known as a ‘pancake’ lens for this very reason.
+At less than an inch tall, the Canon EF 40mm f/2.8 STM looks like an overweight lens cap.
+It’s known as a ‘pancake’ lens for this very reason, and is the smallest of all Canon camera lenses I’ve tested.

-Attaching it to the front of your Canon dSLR will bring a smile to your face – at only 0.29 lbs.
+Attaching it to the front of your Canon DSLR will bring a smile to your face – at only 0.29 lbs.
 (132 g), you’ll notice no difference in weight to just your camera body on its own!
+Canon EF mount lenses don’t come much smaller and lighter than this.

 Despite its small size, the Canon EF 40mm f/2.8 STM features impressive optics which render mind-blowing sharpness, edge-to-edge, even wide open.